lion-agi/lionagi/md_docs/API reference/Utilities/Type Conversion Utilities.md

-# ConvertUtil Class API Reference
+#  Class API Reference

-The `ConvertUtil` class offers a suite of static methods designed for data type conversion and manipulation, simplifying the handling of various data formats and structures.
+The `` class offers a suite of static methods designed for data type conversion and manipulation, simplifying the handling of various data formats and structures.

 ## to_dict